Questions Every Wedding Expert Must Address Post the Second Wave of COVID-19

 In a conversation with India's trusted wedding specialists, we find out the top questions of soon to be married couples and the responses and contingency plans made by wedding experts to help all couples plan with ease.

 They say a little act of kindness can go a long way.
-Most Wedding Experts have left no stone unturned, to accommodate all requests of couples who had to cancel their Summer Weddings amidst the COVID-19 outbreak.
-But the growing no. of days and dilemmas have raised so many questions in the minds of couples who had to postpone their April-May weddings and the couples who have planned a 2020 wedding.
+Most Wedding Experts have left no stone unturned, to accommodate all requests of couples who had to cancel their Summer Weddings amidst the second COVID-19 outbreak.
+But the growing no. of days and dilemmas have raised so many questions in the minds of couples who had to postpone their Summer 2021 weddings.

 Q. What should be the terms and conditions for cancellations/ reschedule?

 Prerika Puri, Founder, To The Aisle: "We have a no-cancellation policy because the times are so uncertain, and we have had some unpleasant experiences and huge losses in the last couple of years.
 We inform the client before confirming the services regarding this policy and if they’re comfortable, we march ahead.
 Even though the advance paid can not be returned as per this policy, we stay very open to the change of dates and the change of plans.
 To The Aisle provides any possible alterations to make the couple's day as special as possible, with as much assistance and cooperation as possible."